 - Servers can chose either the 5 PM Mass on Saturday or 8 AM, 10 AM, 12 Noon Mass on Sunday.
 If members of the server?s family are lectors or Eucharistic ministers, servers can be assigned for the same Mass.

-- Altar servers serve about every third week.
-When unable to serve as scheduled, servers need to find a substitute.
+- When unable to serve as scheduled, servers need to find a substitute.

-- Training is provided by the parish priest(s), usually in spring and fall.
+- Training is provided by the parish priest(s), usually in spring or fall.

 How to Become an Altar Server